Free Energy Landscapes, Diffusion Coefficients, and Kinetic Rates from Transition Paths: Introduction

-However, in many applications in physics, chemistry or biology an observational time-resolution $\tau$ coarser than the memory timescale is pertinent, with the consequence that a Markovian Langevin equation accurately describes the projected dynamics.
-Depending on the intensity of the friction, or, in other words, on the extent of its characteristic time compared to $\tau$, a second-order underdamped Langevin equation featuring inertia (and reminiscent of Hamilton's equations) or a first-order overdamped equation are appropriate \cite{VanKampen92,Coffey12}.
+However, in many applications in physics, chemistry or biology an observational time resolution $\tau$ coarser than the memory time scale is pertinent, so that a Markovian Langevin equation accurately describes the projected dynamics.
+Depending on the intensity of the friction, or, in other words, on the extent of its characteristic time compared to $\tau$, which depends on the physical process and on the choice of CVs, a second-order underdamped Langevin equation featuring inertia (and reminiscent of Hamilton's equations) or a first-order overdamped equation is appropriate \cite{VanKampen92,Coffey12,Lu14}.